Isicson/Connexion-Macro-Homosaurus/README.md

 Macro for the OCLC Connexion client written by Wendy Isicson, University of North Carolina at Chapel Hill for adding MARC formatted 650_7 Homosaurus terms to bibliographic records.

 These macros were written and tested using Connexion client version 3.1.8196.28365 on a PC running Windows 10.
-Other systems have not been tested for compatibility.
+Other configurations have not been tested for compatibility.

 The macrobook file is: Homosaurus_subjects.mbk.
 For installation help read the docx file.